History of aviation: Airships

 Its first flight, on 2 July 1900, lasted for only 18 minutes, as LZ 1 was forced to land on the lake after the winding mechanism for the balancing weight had broken.
 Upon repair, the technology proved its potential in subsequent flights, bettering the 6 m/s speed attained by the French airship La France by 3 m/s, but could not yet convince possible investors.
-It would be several years before the Count was able to raise enough funds for another try.
+It was several years before the Count was able to raise enough funds for another try.

-German airship passenger service known as DELAG (Deutsche-Luftschiffahrts AG) was established in 1910.
+The German airship passenger service known as DELAG (Deutsche-Luftschiffahrts AG) was established in 1910.

 Although airships were used in both World War I and II, and continue on a limited basis to this day, their development has been largely overshadowed by heavier-than-air craft.

 Heavier than air

 17th and 18th centuries

+Traveller Evliya Çelebi reported that in 1633, Ottoman scientist and engineer Lagari Hasan Çelebi blasted off from Sarayburnu in a 7-winged rocket propelled by 50 okka (140 lbs) of gunpowder.
+The flight was said to have been undertaken at the time of the birth of Sultan Murad IV's daughter.
+As Evliya Celebi wrote, Lagari proclaimed before launching his craft "O my sultan!
+Be blessed, I am going to talk to Jesus!"; after ascending in the rocket, he landed in the sea, swimming ashore and joking "O my sultan!
+Jesus sends his regards to you!"; he was rewarded by the Sultan with silver and the rank of sipahi in the Ottoman army.
+Evliya Çelebi also wrote of Lagari's brother, Hezârfen Ahmed Çelebi, making a flight by glider a year earlier.